 - and more

 I’ve poured through the research on imposter syndrome and there is no mention of serotonin.
-A few articles – like this one in Forbes, Why You Need To Understand The Neuroscience Of Imposter Syndrome – mention serotonin but not tryptophan (or 5-HTP) or any of the above approaches for raising serotonin (other than exercise).
+A few articles – like this one in Forbes, Why You Need To Understand The Neuroscience Of Imposter Syndrome – do mention serotonin and dopamine:

 Imposter syndrome and low serotonin?
 Have you made the connection and can you relate?